Babalwa01/plinko-game-v2/README.md

 npm run dev
 ```

-5. View from different screen sizes using Chrome developer tools
+View from different screen sizes using Chrome developer tools

-### Features to be improved to be improved and some technical issues to be fixed
+### Currently working to improve some features and fix bugs:

 - **Mobile responsiveness**: Each time you switch to a different screen size, the page needs to be refreshed to show the UI fully
 - **Testing**: Look into adding unit tests to ensure full functionality of the game
 - **Game functionality**: Fix ball to land on its respective slot at the end of ball movement, and not on empty space above respective slot.

-### Steps followed to create project

-- Following through instructions to build project structure
-- Research on Game development tools
-- Setup environment (Node Package Manager, Webpack)
-- Learn basics of PIXI.js
-- Learn basics of Tween.js
-- Make use of AI tool like ChatGPT and also stack overflow to gather knowledge when stuck